Essenceia/blake2_asic/README.md

 improvements I would make if I were to iterate on this version :
 - Add a JTAG TAP to help probe the accelerator internals and debug accelerator usage.
 - DFT: a scan chain throughout all the logic and generate a test vector to help identify manufacturing defects.
-- Use SRAM macros to help reduce area usage ( there where no proven SRAM macros as of the inital implementation ).
+- Use SRAM macros to help reduce area usage ( there where no proven SRAM macros as of the initial implementation ).